-How to Install a Tile Bathroom Floor
+How to Install Ceramic Floor Tiles

 Before installing, keep in mind that the floor will be 1/2" higher after the installation.
 In bathrooms you may need to adjust the toilet, vanity, and other fixtures to compensate.
 In a kitchen pay attention to any appliances under countertops and make sure they fit between the new height of the tile floor and the bottom of the counter.
 Before you install a ceramic tile floor, make sure the floor is smooth and secure.
 If there's any movement in the floor while walking across it, install a cement board underlayment.

 Find the center point of the room.
 First, measure across the room and mark the center.
 Then measure the room in the other direction, and mark the center.
 Snap a chalk line across both center points; the intersection of the two lines is the center of the room.

 Lay out the tiles in a dry run, starting at the center and following both chalk lines.
 Place spacers between the tiles to ensure proper distances between them.
 Reposition the starting point if necessary.
 After you're satisfied with the placement, trace around the center tile.

 Place the center tile, using the type of adhesive recommended by the manufacturer.
 Sometimes this is thin-set mortar but sometimes tile manufacturers recommend a synthetic adhesive.
 Hold the notched edge of the trowel at about a 45 degree angle to the floor and apply the adhesive to the floor.

 Press the tile in place while twisting it back and forth to secure it into position.
 Pull the tile back up and look to make sure the adhesive is in contact with all of the bottom of the tile.
 If you still see bare spots on the bottom of the tile you need to make the adhesive thicker when applying it with the notched trowel.
 Reinstall the center tile.